 - Never turn your back towards the fire, even if you think it is out.

-It is the responsibility of each Physical Plant employee to correct or report unsafe conditions that could cause a fire, hamper emergency egress, or result in a personal injury accident.
+It is the responsibility of each Facilites employee to correct or report unsafe conditions that could cause a fire, hamper emergency egress, or result in a personal injury accident.
 Therefore, it is the responsibility of each employee to:

 - Correct certain hazards at the time of discovery, such as replacing bulbs in exit signs, removing cardboard, paper, and other combustible material from corridors, or taking out chocks from fire and smoke doors.
 Report discharge or missing extinguishers and burned out emergency lights to the Physical Plant Service Desk.